-Discovery and Development of therapeutic siRNA and microRNA based compounds
+Therapeutic applications of siRNA and microRNA

 Many scientists recognized the importance of RNAi at its inception, especially its involvement in cancer, but there was intense skepticism in its potential as a therapeutic.
 With recent advances, interest in RNAi as a therapeutic active pharmaceutical ingredient (API) is rapidly growing and it is reasonable to expect significant results in the near future.